hpr-digital/PracticalTest/README.md

    - Clarity of report and presentation
    - Ability to explain technical concepts

-## Submission Instructions

-Please submit your work as a ZIP file containing:
-- All source code
-- Generated visualisations
-- Your report (PDF format)
-- Presentation slides (PDF format)

-## Time Allocation

-The assessment is designed to be completed within approximately 6-8 hours of focused work.
-Please prioritise quality over quantity in your submission.

 ## Presentation

 You will have 15 minutes to present your work, followed by 5 minutes for questions.
 Your presentation should cover: